-U.S. Census Bureau data shows Colorado’s population has grown by 1.4% from 2017 to 2018, which is the seventh highest rate in the nation.
-If you’ve ever seen pictures of Colorado, you can probably surmise why the state is growing.
-It’s a beautiful place that’s perfect for nature-lovers.
-But the answer to whether Colorado is still affordable depends on where you live.
-If you need help figuring out what’s within your means, try speaking with a financial advisor.
+U.S. Census Bureau data shows Colorado’s population grew by 1.4% from 2017 to 2018, which is the seventh highest rate in the nation.
+That growth probably isn’t surprising to anyone who’s visited or seen pictures of Colorado: It’s a beautiful state that’s perfect for nature-lovers.
+But is Colorado affordable?
+The answer depends on where in the state you live.
+It also depends on how sound your financial plan is; if you need help figuring out what’s within your means, try speaking with a financial advisor.

 Housing Costs in Colorado

 Hearing “Colorado” conjures up visions of beautiful ski chalets and cabins in the mountains.
 Home values in Colorado took a serious dip after the recession but they’ve since rebounded.
 Based on 2008 to 2018 data from NeighborhoodScout, Colorado homes have appreciated an average 5.08% a year.
 As of the end of 2018, the median home value in the state stands at $373,564.

 Under 40% of Colorado residents choose to rent, as renting in the state is slightly more expensive than the rest of the country.
 According to 2019 data from Apartment List, a two bedroom apartment in Colorado has a median rent of $1,305, which is $130 above the national median.
 Compare this to San Francisco’s two bedroom median of $3,108, and Colorado suddenly appears much better.

 Renting is much more common in big cities, though.
 In Boulder, studio and one bedroom median rent is $1,017 and $1,158, respectively.
 Despite being the largest city in the Colorado, Denver’s medians for the same apartment types sit at just $871 and $1,064 each.